What is Befriending?

 - Anyone who is ready to take active steps to work towards recovery goals which will include reducing social-isolation, improving confidence and self-esteem.

 People can be referred by any Professional using the Befriending Client Referral Form below.

-Dorset Adult Befriending – This is A NEW SERVICE which is open to anyone aged 18+ who is living in North, South or West Dorset.
+Dorset Adult Befriending – This is for people aged 18+ who live in North, South or West Dorset.

-Young Person Befriending Service – Young people aged 14 – 18 who are living anywhere in Dorset.
+Young Person Befriending Service – Young people aged 14 to 18 who live anywhere in Dorset.

-If you would like to make a referral, please download and complete the referral forms below.
+If you would like to make a referral, please download and complete the referral form below.
 Make sure you include details of the member of staff who is working with the individual.